 For imports or upgrades, the Tanium Console prompts you to resolve any conflicts before proceeding.
 For details, see Resolve conflicts when importing updates or configurations.

 Tanium might provide periodic updates to the Tanium Console User Interface (UI) module.
 The Tanium Console checks content.tanium.com for updates and, if one is available, displays a message under the Tanium Console header that indicates Upgrade Available: Common UI Components.
 The message also indicates the currently Installed UI version.
 Click the adjacent Upgrade button, which displays the update version, to install the update.
-You do not need to restart the Tanium Server or your browser session to initialize updates.
+Restarting the Tanium Server or your browser session is not necessary to initialize updates.
 As a best practice, always accept the updates.

-When you import updates to Tanium solution modules and content packs, or import an XML file that contains content, conflicts might occur with existing content.
+When you import updates to Tanium solution modules and content packs, or import a file that contains content (such as sensors or packages), conflicts might occur with existing content.
 After you review the Best practices for resolving import conflicts, perform the following steps:

 - Content pack: See Manage Tanium content packs.

-- XML configuration file: First, use KeyUtility.exe to sign the XML file before you import it, and copy the associated public key to the correct folder (see Signing content XML files).
-Then go to any Content or Permissions page and click Import from XML at the top right of the Tanium Console.
+JSON/XML content file: First, use KeyUtility.exe to sign the file before you import it, and copy the associated public key to the correct folder (see Authenticating content files).
+Then go to any Content or Permissions page and click Import Contentat the top right of the Tanium Console.

 - Select an Import Option to resolve each conflict: